Planting and Care

 Watering Trees Before Winter Freeze

-In late fall once your tree is dormant and just before the ground freezes, give your tree a thorough watering.
-This is important to help protect the roots from frost penetration which will dry out your roots and kill your tree.
-This could be a major problem especially if there is no snow yet and the temperature drops.
+In late fall, once your grafted fruit trees are dormant and right before the soil freezes, give your tree a thorough watering.
+This is important, it helps to protect the root systems from frost penetration which can dry out and damage your tree.
+Frost penetration is a major concern when there is no snow for protection and the temperature drops.
 The water will freeze and thus insulate your tree roots.

 Vole damage from an unprotected fruit tree in early spring